 Finance Act 2000, Part VI, Section 144 reads as follows:-

 Lord Grabiner QC was asked by the Chancellor of the Exchequer in November 1999 to look into the black economy.
 Lord Grabiner’s report brought about regulations added to the 2000 finance bill, which essentially became the basis for a new criminal procedure by the Inland Revenue.

-KinsellaTax have vast amounts of experience in negotiating with HMRC and turning intended criminal tax prosecutions into cash settlements.
+KinsellaTax has vast amounts of experience in negotiating with HMRC and turning intended criminal tax prosecutions into cash settlements.

 Call us NOW on 0800 471 4546 for help with your Section 144 notice and in keeping you out of prison.